DHTMLX/docs-todolist/docs/guides/task_object.md

 ## Check if a task has children

-To check whether a task has child tasks, apply the [`hasChildren()`](api/methods/haschildren_method.md) method.
+To check whether a task has child tasks, use the [`hasChildren()`](api/methods/haschildren_method.md) method.
 The snippet below verifies that a task has children:

 ~~~js
 const tasks = [